ernestohs/dev-bash-productivity/README.md

-# git-bash-productivity
+# bash-productivity
-Git bash scripts for productivity
+Bash scripts for productivity